 Cape Verde: Financial Sector Profile

 Decades of strong economic performance, combined with a rapidly expanding tourism industry, substantial capital inflows and significant investments in infrastructure and telecommunications, have helped Cape Verde move towards a service-based economy.
-Cape Verde joined the WTO in 2007 and, in 2008, the country graduated from Least Developed Country (LDC) to Middle Income Country (MIC) status.
-By end-2008 the construction, transport and communications, and financial and public service sectors combined accounted for about 80 percent of GDP, while trade with the EU zone accounted for 88.5 percent of total exports and 80.6 percent of total imports.
+The economy is concentrated in services, which account for 80 percent of the GDP and tourism, which dominates the tertiary sector, contributes approximately to 80 percent of it, accounting for about 26 percent of total GDP.

 Real GDP growth averaged 7.3 percent a year over the 1992-2001 period and 6.4 percent a year between 2002 and 2008.
-Economic growth slowed following the global economic and financial crisis, with falls in tourism, construction and foreign direct investments (the later decreasing by 44 percent in 2009) contributing to a decline in real GDP growth from 6.2 percent in 2008 to 3.6 percent in 2009.
-The economy is however expected to recover, with real GDP growth registered at 5.4 percent in 2010 and projected at 5.5 percent in 2011 and 6.8 percent in 2012 as activity in the tourism and transport sectors picks up and private capital inflows improve.
+Economic growth slowed following the global economic and financial crisis, with falls in tourism, construction and foreign direct investments (the later decreasing by 44 percent in 2009) contributing to a decline in real GDP growth from 6.2 percent in 2008 to 3.7 percent in 2009.
+The economy has however recovered, with real GDP growth reaching 5.2 and 5 percent in 2010 and 2011 respectively and stable projections for the next two years.

 Cape Verde features a small but well established financial system which has been rather resilient to the effects of the financial crisis thanks, in part, to limited integration with global capital markets and relatively strong prudential regulations.
-Financial sector activity has continued to expand, with financial sector deposits representing about 77 percent of GDP in 2009, up from 74 percent in 2008, while credit to the private sector has been growing by an average of 10 percent a year, reaching 58 percent of GDP in 2009.
+Over the years there have been improvements in product and service offerings, taking Cape Verde into the forefront of high-tech banking practices, including mobile banking, in a country where over 75 percent of the adults population owns a mobile phone.

-Cap Verde’s banking system, comprised of an onshore market including 5 commercial banks and an offshore market with 8 international banking institutions, remains generally sound, although the financial crisis has resulted in some increased vulnerability.
+Cap Verde's banking system, dominated by Portuguese private capital, comprises of an onshore market including 5 commercial banks and an offshore market with 8 international banking institutions, remains generally sound, although the financial crisis has resulted in some increased vulnerability.
 By late June 2010 the overall capital adequacy ratio for the onshore banking sector stood at 12 percent, while liquid assets represented 15.6 percent of total assets.
 However two banks have fallen below minimum prudential requirements, with one bank somewhat under-capitalized and another placed under corrective actions.
-Profitability and asset quality for the sector as a whole deteriorated in the aftermath financial crisis; between end-2008 and June 2010 the share of non-performing loans to total loans increased from 10 percent to 13.4 percent, and provisions to non-performing loans decreased from 53.1 percent to 46.3 percent, while returns to assets and equity decreased from 1 percent and 15.8 to 0.3 percent and 4.4 percent respectively.
+Profitability and asset quality for the sector as a whole deteriorated in the aftermath financial crisis; between end-2008 and June 2010 the share of non-performing loans to total loans increased from 10 percent to 13.4 percent, but fell to 5.5 percent in the 2010-2011 timeframe.
 Deposits from the Diaspora, which account for almost 37 percent of total deposits in the banking sector, have however remained steady and continued to grow by over 5 percent year-on-year.
-Increasing inflows of foreign deposits attracted by high onshore interest rates, and currently exempt from reserve requirements, risk increasing the sector’s vulnerability to destabilizing capital inflows, though authorities are looking to adopt new prudential regulations and impose punitive minimum reserve requirements to address the issue.
+Increasing inflows of foreign deposits attracted by high onshore interest rates, and currently exempt from reserve requirements, risk increasing the sector's vulnerability to destabilizing capital inflows, though authorities are looking to adopt new prudential regulations and impose punitive minimum reserve requirements to address the issue.

 The provision of housing finance services is heavily geared towards the tourism industry and emigrants building their second homes on the island.
 However, bank exposure to real estate is largely through residents, with loan-to-value ratio averaging 80 percent.